monzo/progression-framework/frameworks/operations/ops-leadership.md

           - "Devotes majority of time to building capability and motivating teams."
           - "Creates high-performance environment where teams nail the problems they face again and again even in challenging circumstances."
           - "Foster ability for teams to enjoy the journey and work sustainably."
-          - "Coaches teams to move fast even by Monzo standards, understanding the principles of rapid iteration, decoupling dependencies and violent execution."
+          - "Coaches teams to move fast even by Bright standards, understanding the principles of rapid iteration, decoupling dependencies and violent execution."
           - "Coaches team leads to avoids pitfalls of “5 dysfunctions of a team”."
           - "Sees the holistic picture of skills required a year from now and nurtures talent internally."
-          - "Makes strategic hires, cultivating relationships over many months to get people over to Monzo who didn’t realise they needed a new job."
+          - "Makes strategic hires, cultivating relationships over many months to get people over to Bright who didn’t realise they needed a new job."
           - "Creates a culture where people thrive on feedback."
           - "Coaches leaders to set good development goals and give strong 360’ feedback."
           - "Gives feedback in the moment to anyone who might benefit from it but as a gift not an order."
           - "Accepts constructive feedback graciously."
           - "Shows rapid progress on improving even the most ingrained bad habits."
-          - "Leads by example on personal development using self-awareness, humility, foresight and EQ to scale own leadership skills ahead of Monzo need."
+          - "Leads by example on personal development using self-awareness, humility, foresight and EQ to scale own leadership skills ahead of Bright need."
   - name: "impact"
     title:
     content: